cacophony-wj/servitium/DOWNLOADS.md

 # COMMONLY FAILING SERVITIUM DOWNLOADS

-## The following guide should only be used if you are installing SERVITIUM.
+## The following guide should only be used when installing SERVITIUM.

-It is vastly preferable to download all of these manually before you even attempt installation.
-Refer to [this](README.me) for specific steps on how to do so.
+It is preferable to download all of these manually before attempting installation.
+For specific steps, refer to [this](README.me).

 ## HOSTED SITE: Lover's Lab